Yesh18-Data/Employee-Case-Study/README.md

 ### Introduction

-This case study focuses on HR management at EDGE IT SOLUTIONS, a hypothetical tech company.
+*__This case study focuses on HR management at EDGE IT SOLUTIONS, a hypothetical tech company.
 By analyzing employee data, it aims to uncover insights into recruitment, retention, performance evaluation, and satisfaction.
 The study seeks to enhance workforce strategies for organizational success.
+This analsys consists of 4 Tables they are
+Location
+Job
+Department
+Employee__*

-1. LIST OUT THE DEPARTMENT WISE MAXIMUM SALARY, MINIMUM SALARY, AVERAGE SALARY OF THE EMPLOYEES.
+*__1. LIST OUT THE DEPARTMENT WISE MAXIMUM SALARY, MINIMUM SALARY, AVERAGE SALARY OF THE EMPLOYEES.__*

            SELECT department_id,